 Coffee Project New York was founded in 2015 by Chi Sum Ngai and her partner Kaleena Teoh to share their passion for coffee with New York City’s East Village neighborhood.
 The pair's dedication to the craft and the community was profound, and they garnered wide recognition when Coffee Project New York was named Time Out NY's most loved coffee shop in New York.
 From deconstructed lattes to delicious pour overs, they championed the skill of their baristas and connected with the community over a love for coffee.

-Five years and three locations later, Coffee Project New York has opened a roastery and the state’s only Specialty Coffee Association (SCA) Premier Training Campus (in Long Island City, New York), to serve coffee professionals and enthusiasts alike.
+Five years and three additional locations later, Coffee Project New York has opened a roastery and the state’s only Specialty Coffee Association (SCA) Premier Training Campus (in Long Island City, New York), to serve coffee professionals and enthusiasts alike.
 The equipment in the coffee campus includes the Ground Control Cyclops batch brewer and five espresso machines: a Faema E71E, a Sanremo Cafe Racer, a Sanremo Opera, a La Marzocco Linea Classic, and a Victoria Arduino Black Eagle.

 Our roastery has three machines on site: an Ikawa, a small San Franciscan for sample roasting, and a large San Franciscan for retailing worldwide and wholesaling nationwide.
 Chi Sum is a certified Q grader and roasting championship competitor, and personally oversees the company’s roasting program.